 9.1 Error Resolution.
 Please let us know at any time if you have any problems with the Service.
 If you think there has been an error or a problem with your money transfer, you must contact us within 180 days of the date we promised to you that funds would be made available to your Recipient.
 We will not seek to hold you liable for any unauthorised use of your Profile by any person provided that we are satisfied that you have not acted fraudulently.
 Please notify us without undue delay of any unauthorised or incorrectly executed Transactions and/or any other loss, theft or misappropriation related to the use of our Services.
 You must contact us in any event no later than 13 months after the date your Transaction was executed.
 If you do not promptly notify us within this timeframe, we may not be able to assist you, nor issue of refund.
 You can contact us using the contact information in section 16.1 or via the email address email@example.com.
-For more information about error/problem resolution, please click here to read our Error resolution and cancellation notice.
+For more information about error resolution click here to read our Error resolution and cancellation notice.
 In case of conflict between this User Agreement and the Error resolution and cancellation notice, the latter will govern.

 9.4 Payment of Refunds.
 All refunds will be credited to the same Funding Instrument used to pay for the Transaction.
 Refunds are only made in currency you have paid us and will not be adjusted to account for changes in the value of the currency amount or any other foreign currency from the time your Transaction was submitted.
 Except in the case of a refund related to a valid claim that your payment was unauthorised, if the Funding Instrument you used to pay for the original Transaction is no longer valid and we are unable to find a mutually acceptable solution, we are under no obligation to make the refund.
 By way of clarification, in relation to a valid claim that your payment was unauthorised, we will refund the amount of the unauthorised Transaction immediately and, in any event, no later than the end of the following Business Day after noting or becoming notified of the unauthorised Transaction (except if we have reasonable grounds to suspect a fraudulent claim and where we have also notified the Banque de France).
 Additionally, we are not responsible nor liable to you for any loss you may suffer (or for any form of refund) if you send money to someone other than ourselves in connection with your use of our Services and/or your payment is not recognised by us by you not providing the correct details.

 9.5 Tracing your payments.
 If you ask us to trace a payment you made to a Recipient in the EEA we will do so and let you know of the outcome.
-Please also contactus if you sent a valid Transaction to a Recipient in the EEA and they receive it later than what we have agreed under this Agreement (see section 4).
+Please also contact us if you sent a valid Transaction to a Recipient in the EEA and they receive it later than what we have agreed under this Agreement (see section 5).
 If appropriate, we will ask the Recipient’s bank (or other applicable payment service provider) to correct the payment.

 10.3 Your Cooling Off Period.
 In addition to your other rights under our Agreement, the law grants you the right to cancel and terminate this Agreement for any reason during a period of fourteen (14) days which commences on the day after you accept this Agreement “Cooling Off Period.”
 This is subject to certain conditions which follow.
 If you do not cancel our Agreement within the Cooling Off Period, our Agreement will remain valid, and it may be cancelled either by you or by us pursuant to the relevant terms of this Agreement.